 You may have heard people complaining about losing the alignment of their teeth over the years particularly the lower incisors’ area even if they had orthodontic treatment in the past and having had perfect alignment.
 Wisdom teeth are usually blamed as the primary cause of this phenomenon and they are easily sacrificed.
-However wisdom are not able to create such orthodontic problem as they are as weak as other teeth and not able push all teeth at the front by overcoming the resistance of the bite.
+However, wisdom is not able to create such orthodontic problems as they are as weak as other teeth and not able to push all teeth at the front by overcoming the resistance of the bite.

-Although many dental professionals blame wisdom teeth as the primary reason for the late crowding, research suggest this phenomenon happens even in cases where wisdom teeth are missing.
+Although many dental professionals blame wisdom teeth as the primary reason for the late crowding, research suggests this phenomenon happens even in cases where wisdom teeth are missing.

 Indeed, the angles of the wisdom teeth on the panoramic X rays (particularly the lower ones) are such that they seem to push all teeth forward.
 In reality, wisdom teeth are not able to have such a big impact on the front part of the dental arches because of two main reasons: